foxriver76/ioBroker.docs/docs/de/adapterref/iobroker.modbus/README.md

 TR: Such convenience does not come without some complications however, and Modbus RTU Message protocol is no exception.
 The protocol itself was designed based on devices with a 16-bit register length.
 Consequently, special considerations were required when implementing 32-bit data elements.
 This implementation settled on using two consecutive 16-bit registers to represent 32 bits of data or essentially 4 bytes of data.
 It is within these 4 bytes of data that single-precision floating point data can be encoded into a Modbus RTU message.

 TR: ### The Importance of Byte Order
-TR: Modbus itself does not define a floating point data type but it is widely accepted that it implements 32-bit floating point data using the IEEE-754 standard.
-However, the IEEE standard has no clear cut definition of byte order of the data payload.
+TR: Modbus itself does not define a floating point data type, but it is widely accepted that it implements 32-bit floating point data using the IEEE-754 standard.
+However, the IEEE standard has no clear definition of byte order of the data payload.
 Therefore the most important consideration when dealing with 32-bit data is that data is addressed in the proper order.

 TR: For example, the number 123/456.00 as defined in the IEEE 754 standard for single-precision 32-bit floating point numbers appears as follows: